 We are always looking to meet prospective instructors.
 Whether you hope to teach a full year course or a workshop, please read up on who we are and read the FAQ page.
 Please also email our Director, Chris Westrate, to introduce yourself and start a conversation.
-There are no current full-year openings for the 2017-18 year.
+Currently, we are seeking the following for the 2018-19 school year:

 Teach Courses, Short Courses, and Workshops

 Our core program consists of course (tutorials) in traditional high school and middle school subjects, but we also encourage interested educators to present topics for briefer hands-on workshops (e.g., lego robotics, hands-on history, simple science) and academic short courses (lasting from six to twelve weeks).
 Let us know if you have an idea you would like us to consider!
 Note that because we are ecumenical and affirm the role of parents and pastors in the spiritual formation of young people, we do not offer completing Bible or theology classes.

 Recent college graduates, seasoned classroom veterans, retired teachers, homeschooling parents, private sector workers, academic leaders and scholars, and everyone in between have served with excellence and distinction here at New Hope.
 We maintain a number of strong Gordon connections -- the Director is a Gordon grad, the Associate Director is a longtime adjunct, and a number of our tutors have been drawn from the Gordon College and Gordon-Conwell community.